AntaresI/Jurassic-Park-Dinosaurs-Detector/README.md

 # Model
 I wrote the script `training_model.py` for loading the dataset into Tensorflow, constructing the model, training it and displaying loss and accuracy graphs.
-I experimented with many models, but in the end I realized that given that this model is very small and divided into many classes, as small pre-trained model as possible should be used, so I used the 2nd smallest available model in [Keras trained CNN models](https://keras.io/api/applications/) which is `MobileNet`.
+I used the `MobileNet` model available in [Keras trained CNN models](https://keras.io/api/applications/).
 I allowed the model to train all but its first 3 layers so that it could adapt to the new small and multiple-class dataset, I also finetuned the model with a  `MaxPooling2D` layer, `Dense` layer and `dropout` layer.
-This model was trained for 40 epochs with a batch_size of 20
+This model was trained for 40 epochs with a batch_size of 20.

+TODO PLACE THE ACCURACY AND LOSS GRAPHS

+# Predicting
+I wrote `predict_one_image.py` script that takes a path to an image and predicts which dinosaur it is.
+For a folder of images the same can be done with `predict_images.py` TODO ukázky prediction